ansible-content-lab/azure_terraform_deployment/README.md

 ## Deploying Ansible Automation Platform

-This section will walk through deploying the AWS infrastructure and Ansible Automation Platform.
+This section will walk through deploying the Azure infrastructure and Ansible Automation Platform.

 ### Deploying Infrastructure